vinaygopinath/androidtutorial/app/views/twitter-client-tutorial/_asynctask_tweets_write_new_asynctask.html.md

 # Moving writing of tweets to new AsyncTask

-We already have 5 second delay in AsyncFetchTweets **doInBackground()** method to simulate network call .
-As it is mentioned earlier, reading & writing from files are a little more involved process & should be done in a separate thread unless it affects the main Activity flow.
+As mentioned earlier, reading & writing from files are slightly elaborate tasks & should be done in a separate thread to avoid affecting the main Activity flow.

-In this case, the primary purpose of AsyncFetchTweets is to fetch tweets & show to the users.
-It is a good idea to move the code, to writes the tweets to the cache file, to a separate AsyncTask outside AsyncFetchTweets.
+In this case, the primary purpose of AsyncFetchTweets is to fetch tweets & show them to the user.
+It is a good idea to move the code to write the tweets to the cache file into a separate AsyncTask outside AsyncFetchTweets.

 ## Assignment - write tweets to cached file in new AsyncTask

-Just to see the AsyncTask in action, we are going to make a little change for the assignment which we will undo later.
+Since writing tweets to the cache file could potentially take quite some time, let's simulate it by adding a 5 second delay.
+We will undo this change later.

-* Introduce a 5 sec delay in AsyncFetchTweets **before renderTweets()**
+* Introduce a 5 sec delay in AsyncFetchTweets in **doInBackground()**

 `AsyncFetchTweets.java`
 <pre>
     protected void doInBackground(..) {
-	  //5 sec sleep
+	  //5 sec sleep to simulate delay in fetching tweets
 	  //dummy tweet creation
-	  <span class="highlight">//5 sec sleep</span>
+	  <span class="highlight">//5 sec sleep to simulate delay in writing to file</span>
 	  //writing tweets to file
-	  // call to renderTweets()
 	}

+    protected void onPostExecute(..) {
+	//call to renderTweets()
+    }
 </pre>

-Remove the app from your phone & re-deploy. **You will see 10 seconds delay in tweets to show-up.**
+Remove the app from your phone & re-deploy. **You will see 10 seconds delay before the tweets show up.**

 * Create a new class **AsyncWriteTweets** extending AsyncTask .
-Move the code to write to file & 5 sec sleep to the class.
+Move the code to write to file & 5 sec sleep into the class.

 `AsyncFetchTweets.java`
 <pre>
     protected void doInBackground(..) {
-	  //5 sec sleep
+	  //5 sec sleep to simulate delay in fetching tweets
 	  //dummy tweet creation
-	  <span class="highlight"><strike>//5 sec sleep
+	  <span class="highlight"><strike>//5 sec sleep to simulate delay in writing to file
 	  //writing tweets to file</strike>
 	  new AsyncWriteTweets(TweetListActivity object).execute(tweets);</span>
+	}

+    protected void onPostExecute(..) {
-	  // call to renderTweets()
+	//call to renderTweets()
     }
 </pre>

 <!--`AsyncWriteTweets.java`